Common characteristics of SPDs according to the installation characteristics

 Voltage protection level Up (at In)

-The 443-4 section of IEC 60364 standard, “Selection of equipment in the installation”, helps with the choice of the protection level Up for the SPD in function of the loads to be protected.
-The table of Figure J25 indicates the impulse withstand capability of each kind of equipment.
+The IEC 60364-4-44 standard helps with the choice of the protection level Up for the SPD in function of the loads to be protected.
+The table of Figure J24 indicates the impulse withstand capability of each kind of equipment.

-(3) This impulse withstand voltage is applicable between live conductors and the PE conductor
+- ^ This rated impulse voltage is applied between live conductors and PE.

 The "installed" Up performance should be compared with the impulse withstand capability of the loads.

 SPD has a voltage protection level Up that is intrinsic, i.e. defined and tested independently of its installation.
-In practice, for the choice of Up performance of a SPD, a safety margin must be taken to allow for the overvoltages inherent in the installation of the SPD (see Fig. J27).
+In practice, for the choice of Up performance of a SPD, a safety margin must be taken to allow for the overvoltages inherent in the installation of the SPD (see Figure J26 and Connection of Surge Protection Device).

-The "installed" voltage protection level Up generally adopted to protect sensitive equipment in 230/400 V electrical installations is 2.5 kV (overvoltage category II, see Fig. J28).
+The "installed" voltage protection level Up generally adopted to protect sensitive equipment in 230/400 V electrical installations is 2.5 kV (overvoltage category II, see Fig. J27).

 Number of poles